openedx/edx-platform/docs/course_authors/source/appendices/e.rst

 to a mathematical expression provided by the grader.
 Correctness is based on numerical sampling of the symbolic expressions.

-The syntax of the problem is shared with that of the Numerical Response, including default variables and functions.
+The syntax of the answers is shared with that of the Numerical Response, including default variables and functions.
 The difference between the two response types is that the Formula Response grader may specify unknown variables.
 The student's response is compared against the instructor's